dburian/transformer_document_embedding/log/max_marginals_loss_formulation.md

-# Contrastive loss with embeddings
+# Max-marginals loss with embeddings

-Contrastive loss is very popular for learning embeddings.
+Max-marginals loss is very popular for learning embeddings.
 We can try similar approach but applied to similarity to teacher embeddings.
 E.g. let's say we are training a student model from teacher embeddings and we have a batch $x_1,
 \ldots x_n$ of student embeddings and $y_1, \ldots, y_n$ of teacher embeddings.